[Note: a brochure version of this page is available as a PDF here]

 Your WLCC membership helps support our investigations about the health and vitality of Williams Lake.
 The WLCC gets action.

-- Research on plant and bird species contributed to the Nature Conservancy of Canada (NCC) proposal for a Wilderness Park
+- Research on plant and bird species contributed to the Nature Conservancy of Canada (NCC) creation of the Shaw Wilderness Park

 - Water monitoring, road salt monitoring and relationships with HRM led to stopping road salt on streets close to the lake